-Closure of Alexandra Bridge during Steel Repairs
+Closure of Alexandra Bridge during steel repairs

 GATINEAU, QUEBEC--(Marketwired - Feb.
-24, 2017) - Public Services and Procurement Canada (PSPC) wishes to advise motorists that the Alexandra Bridge will be closed from February 25, 2017, at 6 am to February 27, 2017, at 6 am because of steel repairs.
+27, 2017) - Public Services and Procurement Canada (PSPC) wishes to advise motorists that the Alexandra Bridge will be closed because of steel repairs during the following periods:

 No vehicular traffic will be permitted on the bridge.
 The boardwalk will remain open, but pedestrians and cyclists should expect a width reduction for short periods of time during this work.
 Cyclists will be asked to walk their bike when travelling through the reduced portion.
 Pedestrians and cyclists will have to exercise caution while using the boardwalk.